 - Offer additional, supplemental information not found elsewhere in the application.

 - Address any breaks in continuous education, judicial action taken against the student, enrollment in non-traditional schooling, a low GPA, etc..

-Marymount College is a Catholic institution deeply rooted in the ideals of Catholic intellectual and faith tradition.
+Marymount California University is a Catholic institution deeply rooted in the ideals of Catholic intellectual and faith tradition.
 In the spirit of our founders, the Religious of the Sacred Heart of Mary, we challenge our students to embody the values of integrity, respect for human dignity, commitment to justice, and willingness to serve.